The Silent Force (TV series): Production

 Luther Davis created The Silent Force, and Walter Grauman was its executive producer.
 Grauman and Philip Barry, Jr. produced the show.
 Episode directors included Arnold Laven, George McCowan, and Gene Nelson.
 Writers included Davis, John Meredyth Lucas, Mark Rodgers, Donald S. Sanford, Jack Turley and the team of James D. Buchanan and Ronald Austin.
 Aaron Spelling Productions produced the show and Dominic Frontiere composed its music.

 The show was filmed on the Paramount Pictures lot.

 The Silent Force bore similarities to the hit CBS series Mission: Impossible.
 Coincidentally, Lynda Day (billed as Lynda Day George after her 1970 marriage to actor Christopher George) joined the cast of Mission: Impossible in 1971 after the cancellation of The Silent Force, and both Percy Rodriguez and Ed Nelson made guest appearances on the series (Rodriguez in season four's "Chico" and Nelson in season seven's "The Western").

 In later interviews Day was dismissive of The Silent Force, calling it pre-Monday Night Football filler.
 In particular, she felt the short running time (The Silent Force occupied a half-hour time slot) was unsuitable for a show of its type and that her character Amelia Cole had little personality or background, though she spoke fondly of her two co-stars and the show's crew.

 A "novelization" of the series, also entitled The Silent Force and written by Harry Goddard, was published in 1971.

 Broadcast history

 The Silent Force premiered on ABC on September 21, 1970.
 It was panned by critics, and was cancelled after the broadcast of its fifteenth episode on January 11, 1971.
-It aired on Monday at 8:30 p.m. throughout its run.
+It aired on Monday at 8:30 p.m.
+ET throughout its run.